 To create a recurring invoice:

-- Head over to Invoices
+- Head to your Invoice Dashboard.

 - Select New Recurring Invoice.